(415) 515-9357

 couple standing in frontyard waving

 For example, the property taxes for the home that you have owned for many years may be $3,500 per year.
-Your property taxes would remain at $3,500 instead of the new rate of about $12,500 per year (for a $1M house).
+If you move to a new home, your property taxes would remain at $3,500 instead an increased amount.
+The normal increased amount would be about 1.25% of the cost of the new home.
+For example, if you buy a home for $1M, the taxes would be about $12,500 per year.
+Because of Proposition 19,

 Learn About Your Senior Exemptions